TheRexYo/Son-Of-War-Mod/README.md

 # Son Of War Mod
- A Son of War mod for Uniciv that takes a turn towards fantasy.
+ A content mod for Uniciv that takes a turn towards fantasy.

 Current Features:
 - Four unique civilizations, each with its own unique units, buildings, and strategy.